Welcome to Western’s Bachelor of Education!

 For the full Academic Calendar, visit Course Outlines

 Each teacher candidate will specialize in one of eight areas of need in the teaching profession.
-Specialty areas will be confirmed by Western email in June.
+Specialty areas will be confirmed by Western email later in the summer.

 Practicum placements are made by the Teacher Education Office in partnership with the school boards.
 The Teacher Education Office will arrange your placements to fulfill your program requirements and certification by the Ontario College of Teachers.
 Teacher candidates are invited to identify their preferred school board prior to each practicum placement but should be prepared to commute up to 90 minutes.
 Additional practicum policies are available here.